-WI 21.2 PROTECT EXPOSED P/T TENDON(S)
+WI 21.2 PROTECT EXPOSED P/T TENDON(S) (INCIDENTAL)

-- This work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to remove damaged tendon sheathing, re-grease (or epoxy coat tendons as approved by Engineer) in damaged area and install new sheathing.
+- This work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove damaged tendon sheathing, re-grease (or epoxy coat tendons as approved by Engineer) in damaged area and install new sheathing.
 Concrete work performed in association with this work will be paid separately under Work Item series 3.0.
-Refer to Detail 21.20 for specific requirements. - 2.
-This Work Item applies to Parking Structure #4, and is incidental to all other related P/T work and is not a separate pay item.
+Refer to Detail 21.2 for specific requirements. - 2.
+This Work Item applies to Parking Structure #4, and is incidental to all other related P/T and concrete floor repair work and is not a separate pay item.